Skip to main content

 const browser = await puppeteer.launch();

-// Connecting to browserless
+// Connecting to Browserless and using a proxy

 const browser = await puppeteer.connect({

-browserWSEndpoint: 'https://production-sfo.browserless.io/?token=GOES_HERE',
+browserWSEndpoint: `https://production-sfo.browserless.io/?token=${TOKEN}&proxy=residential`,

 });